-I couldn't help noticing that the more people collaborated, the more they relied on technology- panning vs. digging vs. mining- and the higher the returns they made.
-Mining companies, the most technologically advanced, *literally* made tons of money!
+I couldn't help noticing that the more people collaborated AND the more they relied on technology- panning vs. digging vs. mining- the higher the returns they made.
+Mining companies, the most technologically advanced, literally made tons of money.

 In your product development operations you've made a significant investment in tangible assets (equipment), intangible assets (processes and intellectual property), and human assets (your people).
 To reap the greatest return on these huge investments, you must synchronize the work products of these assets across several diverse functional groups.